mmohamed/vault-kubernetes/README.md

 ## 7- Sample deployment :
 We can use UI to configure and use Vault, in this project we use CLI.
-1. Start by installing vVult locally (in workspace) for CLI use only
+1. Start by installing Vault locally (in workspace) for CLI use only
 ```bash
 curl https://releases.hashicorp.com/vault/1.6.2/vault_1.6.2_linux_amd64.zip -o vault_1.6.2_linux_amd64.zip
 unzip vault_1.6.2_linux_amd64.zip